 A minimum of two potential recipient mares should be supplied for syncronisation by the owner of the donor mare.
-If suitable recipient mares are not available, then the embryo can be flushed out of the donor and transported for transfer into a mare from a recipient herd at an alternative ET centre.
+If suitable recipient mares are not available, then the embryo can be flushed out of the donor mare at day 6 post-ovulation and stored frozen for transfer at a later date, or alternatively the embryo can be transported for transfer into a mare at an alternative ET centre.

 Pregnancy scans of the recipient mare are performed initially at 5 to 7 days after transfer when the embryo is 12 to 14 days old.
 Follow up scans are performed as necessary until a healthy embryo and heartbeat have been confirmed.